Southfield Dog Park, Union Point, 25 Memorial Grove Ave, Weymouth, MA 02190, USA

 Owned By: Town of Weymouth

 Two miles of trails on a former Naval Air Station property.
 A mix of natural surface, crushed stone, concrete and paved trails through woodlands and meadows.
 Stroller-friendly in some sections.
+Note: Proceed with caution.
+At this time (December 2021), these trails are in serious need of maintenance.

 Naval Air Station South (NAS) Weymouth was commissioned on this site in March 1942, however construction work began in the late fall of 1941, a few months before the United States entered World War II.
 Originally the base operated blimp combat patrols.
 During the Battle of the Atlantic, blimps based here helped protect U.S. ships from German submarines.